ryanleis/terraform-servicenow-integration-updateset/README.md

 Commit:
 --------------
-1. Once Uploaded completes click into the Terraform Update Set that is now listedOnce in the record - Click on the button [Preview Update Set]
+1. Once upload completes click into the Terraform Update Set that is now listed
+1. Once in the record - click on the button [Preview Update Set]
-1. This may result in errors depending on your version (I got 6 with Orlando) - in that case just "Approve" / "Skip Remote Update" (from far right of each error).
+1. This may result in errors depending on your version (I got 6 with Orlando) - in that case just select "Approve" / "Skip Remote Update" from teh far right of each error.
 1. Once all Errors are skipped/ accepted hit the button that now appears - [Commit Update Set]

 This will install the terraform app.